-Our founders, Greer White and Maria Vogt’s journey began years before GTB was founded.
-When they were leaders of two separate institutes, the Brisbane Gestalt Institute, and the Gestalt Association of Queensland Inc. At that stage they were competing for students from the same population, yet they were able to respect one another and collaborate with one another.
+Our founders, Maria Vogt`s and Greer White`s journey began years before GTB was founded.
+Both were leaders of two separate institutes, the Brisbane Gestalt Institute, and the Gestalt Association of Queensland Inc. At that stage Maria and Greer were competing for students from the same population, yet they were able to respect one another and collaborate with one another.

 On several occasions, they pooled their resources and efforts and invited Gestalt therapist from overseas to conduct workshops for both of their institutes.
 This formed the base of a good working relationship so in 2007 after they had both attended a Directors of Training meeting, Greer proposed to Maria, in the Qantas lounge and asked her if she would be interested in merging and forming one institute.
 Maria was gracious in her ready acceptance.

-Greer honours the memory of Maria Vogt in 2020 when we celebrated the 10th anniversary of her death.
+Greer honours the memory of Maria Vogt in 2020 when GTB celebrated the 10th anniversary of her death.

 “I honour the time I shared the leadership of Gestalt Therapy Brisbane with her.”

 “I admired the Gestalt therapist, businesswoman and friend that I met in Maria.
 Maria knew how to collaborate with me in a way that I have never experienced before or since.
 We worked together so that what we produced was insightful and creative and satisfying to both of us.
 In the process we build a deep respect for one another.
 We reflected that it took two woman to join two institutes at a time when the predominate story of Gestalt institutes was division.